 - The Chains of Commanding: Len mentions he wasn't that high on the chain of command with the original Ventaran Riders, now he finds himself leading the resistance against Xaviax on Earth.

-- Dark Is Not Evil: It depends what side you are on.
-He is fairly amiable to people he trusts and fairly strict or even downright terryfying to people he does not.
+- Dark Is Not Evil: A bat themed rider, who mostly wears black and yet he is one of the heroes.
+It also depends on your allegience.
+He is fairly amiable to people he trusts and fairly strict or even downright terrifying to people he does not.

-- Deadpan Snarker: Some of his reaction cross into this territory.Len: (to Kit, very much angry) You are Kamen Rider Dragon Knight now.
+- Deadpan Snarker: Some of his reactions cross into this.Len: [to Kit, very much angry] You are Kamen Rider Dragon Knight now.
 Happy?

 - Fire-Forged Friends: Has a tendency to create this kind of bond with people he trusts.
-Kit being a notable example.
+Kit and Adam being a notable example.

 - Friendship Moment: Mentioned above.
-Len got severely hurt surving Torque´s Final Vent and attempting to vent the man himself.
-He could not go to hospital for obvious reason and he did not have any actual place to stay, so Kit and Maya brought him to Kit´s flat.
+Len got severely hurt surviving Torque's Final Vent and couldn't go to hospital for obvious reason and without any place of his own, Kit and Maya brought him to Kit's flat.
 It was shortly after Kit realized that Torque tricked him into believing that Len was working for Xaviax and nearly got both of them vented.